skunkworksneu/How-to-be-a-Skunk/README.md

      • Balaji
      • Anurag and Anusha
      • Prabhu
-Feel free to visit our page in LinkedIn <a href="https://www.linkedin.com/company/skunkworksneu/">AI Skunkworks at Northeastern University</a>
+Feel free to visit our page on LinkedIn <a href="https://www.linkedin.com/company/skunkworksneu/">AI Skunkworks at Northeastern University</a>
 <center>
     Looking forward to have you onboard.
 Be a <b>Skunk</b>!!!
 </center>